Client:

 Challenge

-The main challenge here was creating engaging and complex features centered around competition and winning—within the context of a raffle system—while also serving a noble cause.
-Overusing certain elements could easily tip the balance, inadvertently reminding users of a gambling system and its potential negative consequences.
 The primary goal of the raffle, however, was to support a charitable cause, and it was essential to keep that focus front and center.

 This case study graphically presents both the raffle system and the affiliate portal, and in some areas the latter takes precedence over the former in quantitative terms.